praveek/launch.en/help/extension-reference/web/adobe-media-analytics-for-audio-and-video-extension/overview.md

 * [Analytics Extension](https://docs.adobelaunch.com/~/edit/drafts/-LNQre1_XrQVLOEWB0Jz/extension-reference/web/adobe-analytics-extension)
 * [Experience Cloud ID Extension](https://docs.adobelaunch.com/extension-reference/web/experience-cloud-id-service-extension)

-**Important:** Audio tracking requires Analytics Extension v1.6 or higher.
+>[!IMPORTANT]  Audio tracking requires Analytics Extension v1.6 or higher.

 After you have included all three of the extensions mentioned above in your Launch project, you can proceed in one of two ways: